 Add the top insertion using a 12 x 12 px circle (#443A32), which we will adjust by removing its top half, positioning the resulting shape to the center of the front section’s top edge.

-Finish off the icon and with it the project itself, by shortening the length of some of the indicator lines from 4 px to just 2 px, selecting and grouping (Control-G) all six of them together afterwards.
+Finish off the retro thermometer icon and with it the project itself, by shortening the length of some of the indicator lines from 4 px to just 2 px, selecting and grouping (Control-G) all six of them together afterward.
 Once you’re done, select all of the thermometer’s composing sections and group (Control-G) those as well before hitting that save button.

 It’s a Wrap!